-Use low-cost technologies to make healthcare better for 1+ billion people
+Use 3D printing to make healthcare better for 1+ billion people

 Julielynn Wong, MD, MPH

 Julielynn is an award-winning, Harvard educated physician-scientist, innovator, and educator whose life’s mission is to use technology to benefit the world.
 She is internationally recognized as a 3D printing, drone, robotics, telemedicine and digital health pioneer who uses cutting-edge technology to deliver healthcare solutions in diverse environments, from outer space to remote communities with limited access to healthcare resources.
 She was the first to 3D print medical supplies onboard the International Space Station and at the Mars Desert Research Station.
 She designed a solar-powered mobile 3D printing system that can be transported in a carry-on suitcase to produce medical supplies in remote, off-grid communities.
 Julielynn regularly lectures on innovation in healthcare and is a frequent contributor to various media outlets including ABC News, Forbes, and the Huffington Post.

 3D4MD was conceived by Dr. Julielynn Wong in 2011.
 3D4MD combines a wealth of practical clinical knowledge, advanced qualifications, and a crowd-sourcing innovation process to address some of the most difficult healthcare problems faced in remote and challenging places to work.
 3D4MD is a for-profit social enterprise whose mission is to use 3D printing, drones, and other low-cost technologies to make sustainable solutions to reduce poverty and deliver healthcare in the most challenging places to those who need it the most.
 We are always seeking corporations, foundations, and organizations who share our vision and want to provide social investment to impact over 1 billion lives.
 We provide high-quality products, services, programs and events to generate revenue to support our humanitarian projects to save lives, time, and money.